 Position at the time of 1988 massacre: Tehran’s Deputy Prosecutor; member of “Death Commission” in Tehran

-Present post and occupation: Head of the Judiciary and soon-to-be President of the Islamic Republic of Iran
+Present post and occupation: President of the Islamic Republic of Iran

 A.K.A.
 Seyyed Ebrahim Rais al-Sadati (A.K.A.
 Seyyed Ebrahim Raisi, Ibrahim Raeessi and Ebrahim Raeesi)